imvicky69/indivio-in/README.md

 ## Managing Data in Firestore

-All site data (plans, offers, and site content) is now stored in Firestore.
-The local JSON files serve as the source of truth and fallback, and changes should be made there first before syncing to Firestore.
+All site data (plans, offers, and site content) is stored in Firestore.
+In the production environment, data is exclusively managed through Firestore.

-### Workflow for updating data

-1. Edit the data files in `src/lib/`:
-   - `plans.json` - Pricing plans data
+### Firestore Data Structure

+The application uses the following Firestore collections:

+1. **plans**: Contains all pricing plans with their features and pricing details
-   - `offers.json` - Promotional offers
+2. **offers**: Promotional offers and discounts currently active
-   - `siteContent.json` - Website content by section
+3. **siteContent**: Website content organized by section

-2. Make sure your `serviceAccountKey.json` in the root directory has valid credentials

-3. Run one of the following commands to sync the JSON data to Firestore:
-   - `npm run upload-plans` - Upload only plans
-   - `npm run upload-offers` - Upload only offers
-   - `npm run upload-content` - Upload only site content
-   - `npm run upload-all` - Upload all data at once (recommended)
+4. **users**: User account information and preferences
+5. **payments**: Payment transaction records and status

+### Production Data Management

+In the production environment:

+1. All data is managed directly through the Firebase Console or Admin Dashboard
+2. Changes to content should be made through the Admin Dashboard
-4. The website will automatically fetch the latest data from Firestore
+3. The application fetches data from Firestore with appropriate error handling and fallbacks
+4. Service account credentials are managed through environment variables

 ### Firebase Service Account